MartinT86/MartinT86.github.io/_posts/2017-08-01-refresh-adb-keys.md

 ### Call the adb commands

-If you odn't have adb added to your path, you will need to call adb from the right location;
+If you don't have adb added to your path, you will need to call adb from the right location;

 For Macs;